surekha1790/tech-docs/Java-Interview/core-java-questions.md

 - No locking while reading
 - Insertion into empty bucket never locks, it acquires lock only when there is a collision.
 - It does not allow null because `get()` returns null, so it means no element rather than creating ambiguity.

+### What is memory leak
+- When any object is unused but still reachable in heap area which can not be collected by GC.
+- Analyze heap dump and identity the memory leak.
+- GC Root is always alive, ex: static variables, thread stacks